alexmk92/calculator/README.md

 I decided to have some fun with this and try to implement my own tree that would be able to parse mathematic equations, at first this sounded great but I quickly realised that trying to respect PEDMAS and parse out equations was a lot harder than I anticipated for my 4 hour timebox.

-Therefore this calculator will not work when:

-- Trying to perform sums like `(-4 + 2)` this will yield 6 as the `-` portion is omitted by my parser (maybe I'll fix this over the coming days)
-- Evaluating any sum of `(-N)` will yield `N` for the same reason as the above

 ## Cases covered:

 - The calculator is tolerant to divide by zero